snowmac/snowmac.github.io/books.md

 # What I'm currently reading

-June 2020:
+July 2020:
-* The third Harry Potter book
-* The Five Love Languages (This is the third time I've read the book)
-* The Ballad of Songbirds and Snakes by Suzanne Collins
-* Dad Tired -- non-fiction, so it's taking a while

-Waiting for book to come (yes real paper): Programming Machine Learning by Paolo Perrotta
+* Programming Machine Learning by Paolo Perrotta
+* Decision Points by George W. Bush
+* Triggered by Donald Trump Junior

+I'm seeking thriller recommendations, if you have any email me at adam [dot] bourg [@] gmail [dot] com

 # My reading backlog